BuffaloBorn/aws_cert/exam_tips.md

+### IAM - Identity Access Management

+* IAM consists of the following:
+    - Users
+    - Groups ( A way to group our users and apply polices to them collectively )
+    - Roles
+    - Policy Documents.
+        - are made up of javascript object notation.
+* IAM is universal.
+It does not apply to regions at this time.
+    - region that you perform IAM actions in does not matter.
+* The "root account" is simply the account created when first setup your AWS account.
+    - It has complete Admin access by default.
+* New Users have NO permissions when first created.
+* New Users are assigned Access Key ID & Secret Access Keys when first created.
+* These are not the same as a password, and you cannot use Access Key ID & Secret Access Key to login in to console.
+You can use this to access AWS via the APIs ans Command Line however.
+* You only get to view these once.
+If you lose them, you have to regenerate them.
+So save them in secure location.
+* Always setup Multifactor Authentication on your root account.
+* You can create and customize your own password rotation policies.

 ### S3 - Exam Tips For S3 101

 * Remember that S3 is Object-based: ie allows you to upload files